boryspaulewicz/bhsdtr/Readme.md

 ## Usage example

-The bhsdtr package contains the gabor dataset
+The package contains the gabor dataset

 ```